 - Creator Killer: Nothing has yet happened to 1D themselves, but they are one of, if not the main catalyst in the declining popularity of Justin Bieber (although Bieber's increasing Jerkass behavior that started around the time 1D became popular in the U.S. may have also had something to do with it), at least until 2015 (See Broken Streak above).
 Not to mention they destroyed The Wanted.
 Their popularity also came at the expense of Austin Mahone, Emblem3, Conor Maynard, Union J, and a whole other slew of heartthrobs.
 The only anomalies to this trend are 5 Seconds of Summer (a group closely affiliated with 1D and their openers on their 2013 and 2014 tours) and Shawn Mendes (who survives by primarily targeting adult contemporary audiences).

-- They went on long "hiatus" and everyone has pursued their own project and career.
+- They went on a long "hiatus" and everyone has pursued their own projects and careers.

 - Fake American: